-(a) A person commits the crime of harassment when, with intent to harass, annoy or alarm another, the person: \dots

-(3) engages in a course of conduct [defined as more than one act] or repeatedly commits acts which serve no legitimate purpose;

-(4) communicates to or about such other person any lewd, lascivious, threatening or obscene words, language, drawings or caricatures;

-(5) communicates repeatedly in an anonymous manner;

-(6) communicates repeatedly at extremely inconvenient hours; or

-(7) communicates repeatedly in a manner other than specified in paragraphs (4), (5) and (6). . . .

-(e) This section shall not apply to constitutionally protected activity.85
+- (a) A person commits the crime of harassment when, with intent to harass, annoy or alarm another, the person: . . . - (3) engages in a course of conduct [defined as more than one act] or repeatedly commits acts which serve no legitimate purpose; - (4) communicates to or about such other person any lewd, lascivious, threatening or obscene words, language, drawings or caricatures; - (5) communicates repeatedly in an anonymous manner; - (6) communicates repeatedly at extremely inconvenient hours; or - (7) communicates repeatedly in a manner other than specified in paragraphs (4), (5) and (6).... - (e) This section shall not apply to constitutionally protected activity.85

-One Pennsylvania decision upheld a harassment conviction for a post that falsely accused a 15-year-old girl of having a sexually transmitted disease.86 That decision is limited to sexually themed references, because the defendant prosecuted under subsection (4), on the theory that such sexual allegations are "lewd," but a similar prosecution under subsections (3) or (7) could punish even nonsexual libels.
-Indeed, in another case, a woman was convicted under subsection (3) for libelously accusing someone of fraud.87
+One Pennsylvania decision upheld a harassment conviction for a post that falsely accused a 15-year-old girl of having a sexually transmitted disease.
+References are sexually themed references, because the defendant prosecuted under subsection (4), on the theory that such sexual allegations are "lewd," but a similar prosecution under subsections (3) or (7) could punish even nonsexual libels.
+Indeed, in another case, a woman was convicted under subsection (3) for libelously accusing someone of fraud.
+Reference are subsection (3) for libelously accusing someone of fraud.

-Likewise, a federal court upheld a Florida statute that banned "willfully, maliciously, and repeatedly" "engag[ing] in a course of conduct" "directed at a specific person" when the conduct "causes substantial emotional distress to that person and serves no legitimate purpose."88 The law, the court held, would indeed criminalize distributing flyers (the speech that the plaintiff had engaged in in the past) if they contained "false" "information" and thus "constitute[d] defamation"; but such a criminal prohibition, the court concluded, was constitutional because defamation was "unprotected under the First Amendment."89
+Likewise, a federal court upheld a Florida statute that banned "willfully, maliciously, and repeatedly" "engag[ing] in a course of conduct" "directed at a specific person" when the conduct "causes substantial emotional distress to that person and serves no legitimate purpose."
+88 The law, the court held, would indeed criminalize distributing flyers (the speech that the plaintiff had engaged in in the past) if they contained "false" "information" and thus "constitute[d] defamation"; but such a criminal prohibition, the court concluded, was constitutional because defamation was "unprotected under the First Amendment."
+89 se Commonwealth v.
+Cox, 72 A.3d 719 (Pa.
+Super.
+Ct.
+2013).
+The court also said that even true statements about sexually transmitted diseases, especially as to 15-year-olds, would be "lewd," but presumably a true statement might be considered "constitutionally protected activity"-a false statement (especially a knowingly false one) would not be.